tradecloud/tradecloud-docs-api-v2/buyer/receive/receive-order-response-api.md

 {% hint style="info" %}
 Pro's:

-* Real time, receive the order event trigger within seconds.
+* Semi real time, receive the order within seconds.
 * You can filter on which order events to receive (in the company integration settings only).
 * You do not have to build or configure the polling pattern.